aldoridhoni/pvascan/README.md

 # pvascan
-Vulnerability scanner tool which using Exploit-db files.csv as vulnerability database
+Python vulnerability scanner tool which using Exploit-DB files.csv as vulnerability database